In this guide

 - Kelly Criterion

-- A mathematical formula for optimal position sizing: f = (bp - q) / b, where b = net odds, p = probability, q = 1-p.
+- A formula governing ideal stake allocation: f = (bp - q) / b, where b denotes net odds, p represents your probability estimate, and q equals 1-p.

 - Superforecaster